Understanding Trauma and Healing Through Sunnah-Based Cupping Therapy

 Healing cannot be rushed

 Education plays a powerful role in this process.
-When people understand why their body responds the way it does, self-judgement often softens and regulation becomes more possible.
+When individuals understand why their body responds the way it does, self-judgment often softens, and regulation becomes more possible.

 Gentle Support Is Available